Apply for external review of an access or amendment decision

 The external review process

-For information on the external review process please see the information sheet The role of OIC's External Review team - a guide for applicants
+For information on the external review process please see the information sheet What to expect at external review

 To complete this form you will need to know the name of the agency or minister which you requested information from.